 The olive harvest in Greece typically begins in October and extends through January, varying by region and weather conditions.
 This age-old tradition unites families, many of whom prefer manual picking to ensure the integrity of the fruit.
-Nets are spread beneath the trees as olives are gently shaken down by hand or with specialized tools.
+Nets are spread beneath the trees as olives are gently shaken down by hand or with specialised tools.
 After harvesting, the olives are taken to local presses to be transformed into rich, flavorful olive oil.
 Central to Greek cuisine and culture, olive oil is more than just an agricultural product—it embodies Greece’s profound connection to the land and its enduring heritage.
+The olive harvest in Greece brings communities together, emphasising the importance of this essential tradition.

 In Greece, olive oil is not merely an ingredient but a symbol of health and tradition.
 A cornerstone of the Mediterranean diet, it is used abundantly in everything from fresh salads to slow-cooked dishes, offering essential nutrients while enhancing flavour.
 It is crucial in promoting long-term well-being and is a fundamental element of Greek culinary tradition.